READER MODE OVERVIEW

 In Dense-interrogator mode, the reader transmits using settings which will generate less interference but will not support the highest data rates.

-If deploying the Speedway or Speedway Revolution reader in a region which offers the choice of either of these environments, be sure to do a thorough site survey to ensure the operating environment will support settings other than Dense-interrogator mode.
+When deploying the Impinj Speedway RAIN RFID readers and/or gateways in a region which offers the choice of either of these environments, be sure to do a thorough site survey to ensure the operating environment will support settings other than Dense-interrogator mode.
 Please note that, in order to be effective, all deployed readers must be set to Dense-interrogator mode if necessary.
 If even one reader in a Dense-interrogator environment is set for Multiple-interrogator, it will generate interference which will negatively impact the throughput of all other readers in the environment.

-In addition to the modes shown in the chart above, the Impinj Speedway and Speedway Revolution readers offer mode settings whereby the reader adjusts automatically and dynamically according to the environment and measured throughput.
+In addition to the reader modes shown in the chart above, the Impinj reader offers mode setting whereby the reader adjusts automatically and dynamically according to the environment and measured throughput.
+This mode is designated AutoSet (LLRP mode index '1000').

-This graph below illustrates how the Autoset modes automatically adapt for the environment.
+This graph below illustrates how the AutoSet mode automatically adapts for the environment.

 SETTING READER MODE

-The reader mode on the Impinj Speedway Revolution reader can be configured using a few different interfaces.
-One of these is the MultiReader graphical user interface.
+The reader mode on the Impinj reader can be configured using a few different interfaces.
+One of these is the Impinj ItemTest tool.

-The other method is to use the Impinj Software Development Kit (SDK), if programming in C#, using the enum ReaderMode in the Settings class as shown below.
+The second method is to use the Impinj Octane SDK.
+If programming in C#, use the enum ReaderMode in the Settings class as shown below.